New Years in Ecuador is one of the most interesting times of the year.

-The central figure of New Year’s Eve, Ecuadorians create an effigy to burn that evening.
+The central figure of New Years in Ecuador, Ecuadorians create an effigy to burn New Year’s Eve.
 The dummy traps all the bad things from that year and burning ensures that those things do not happen again.

-I have thought about modeling one after Whatsherface but turns out that it does bring good luck to the subject as the effigies make fun of them but are not malicious enough to literally mean that you want them to burn in hell.
+I have thought about modeling one after Whatsherface.
+However it turns out that it does bring good luck to the subject as the effigies make fun of them.
+This New Years tradition is not malicious enough to literally mean that you want them to burn in hell.

-In many neighborhoods it’s an enormous competition and the models are often important events from the previous year, often politics so last year focused on the new constitution bringing too much power to the president and this year it’s likely that I’ll see puppets representing the recent attempted coup in Quito or the new educational system.
+In many neighborhoods it’s an enormous competition and the models are often important events from the previous year, often politics.
+So last year effies focused on the new constitution bringing too much power to the president.
+This year it’s likely that I’ll see puppets representing the recent attempted coup in Quito or the new educational system.

 In Cuenca and Quito the Año Viejo is about making fun to amuse people.
 In Guayaquil it becomes even bigger, with people creating Monigotes which are often 9 meters in size and besting each other, so it’s not uncommon to see Gene Simmons or other movie stars or cartoons.